 Business continuity is a top priority, and many organizations cannot operate without their production databases running 24/7.
 This requirement makes automatic database configuration tuning tricky because some knobs require you to restart the database before they take effect.
 We refer to these as static knobs.
 Contrast this with dynamic knobs that do not need you to restart the database.

-Here are four key lessons we’ve learned building and implementing the OtterTune automatic database configuration tuning service.
+Here are four key lessons we’ve learned building and implementing the OtterTune.
 Whether you use OtterTune, or you tune by hand, these tips are helpful when it comes to the dreaded database restart.

 To get the most benefit from database tuning, you will need to target multiple knobs, some dynamic and some static.
 To avoid too many restarts, you should start with tuning the dynamic knobs first.
 Then if you are still unsatisfied with your database’s performance, expand the tuning scope to include static knobs.